ITV/scala-pact/README.md

 - Improve builder so that case class public vars are not visible during build

 ## Known issues
-- Each tests runs all the accumulated tests
+- Each tests runs all the accumulated tests, will go with the return of immutable structures
-- Only supported header is content-type
+- Only supported header is content-type, this is down to the simple usage of the mock.